flag_shop picoCTF 2019 Solution

 Learn more

 A signed integer overflow occurs when an arithmetic operation produces a result outside the range representable by the integer type.
 A 32-bit signed integer can hold values from −2,147,483,648 to 2,147,483,647 (INT_MIN to INT_MAX).
-When you exceed INT_MAX, the value wraps around to a large negative number -- this is defined behavior in C for unsigned types but undefined behavior in C for signed types (though in practice most compilers implement two's complement wraparound).
+When the true mathematical result exceeds INT_MAX, two's complement wrapping produces a large negative number.

 This class of vulnerability is responsible for real-world security incidents.
 Notable examples include the Ariane 5 rocket explosion (1996), where a 64-bit float was converted to a 16-bit signed integer causing a crash; various game economy exploits; and CVE entries in financial software.
-In C/C++, always check for overflow before performing arithmetic, use types like int64_t for quantities that could grow large, or use safe integer libraries.
+In C/C++, always validate that the quantity is in a safe range before multiplying, use types like int64_t for quantities that could grow large, or use checked arithmetic functions that return an error on overflow.

 With the inflated balance, purchase the 1337-flag from the shop.
 The server prints the real picoCTF flag.